dhis2/app-hub/README.md

 Note: The master branch currently holds the version 2 of the unreleased App Store.
 For the current version in production see https://github.com/dhis2/app-store/tree/app-store-v1

+# TO DO

+- [ ] Update the README to the changes the after merging the sub-packages
+- [ ] Fix tests after merge
+- [ ] Split up the deployment work so that Travis builds the frontend, and runs the test against the backend, if both pass, deploy the _built_ frontend with the backend to EBS.
+Remove on-server build delay.
+Allow webapp to be a CRA app.

 # Setup

 ## Clone the repo